 Provenance

 Dyna was developped from Elza Bontempi‘s Reftool within Matlab environment.
-Reftool was using Zak’s formalism.
-Zak’s formalism was revisited and simplified, leading to Elzo’s fomalisms.
-Zak’s and Elzo’s formalisms are based on the usual matricial optical formalism.
+Reftool was using Zak’s formalism, which was revisited and simplified, leading to Elzo’s formalisms.
+Both formalisms are based on the usual matricial optical formalism.
+The scattering formalism, by Stepanov and Sinha, was coded in order to better treat thick systems, notably for transmittivity.

-We are now in the process of switching to Python entirely.
-Up to now the two codes are quite similar in functionalities, the Matlab version having been tested more thoroughly.
+We swiched to Python for portability.
+Up to now the two codes are similar in functionalities, the Matlab version having been tested more thoroughly.

 Top image: study of the sun reflection on water by Leonardo, from a codex in display at Da Vinci’s exhibition in 2019, Musée du Louvre.
 (S. G.)